 Different universities have different admission standards, which you can start working to meet well before the time you actually apply to college.
-Your academic preparation during high school can also help you qualify for higher levels of scholarships, or even for special honors programs, like North Park’s Honors Congress.
+Your academic preparation during high school can also help you qualify for higher levels of scholarships, or even for special honors programs, like North Park’s Honors Program.

 Your Classes Count